GET IN LINE ONLINE

 FREQUENTLY ASKED QUESTIONS

 Your protest will be dismissed if you do not appear in person, through a valid affidavit, by agent, or by pre-scheduled telephone hearing.
-You may request that the ARB Chairperson reopen the hearing by sending a letter within 4 days of the dismissal citing the “good cause” reason for failure to appear.
+You may request that the ARB Chairperson reopen the hearing by sending a letter within 4 days of your scheduled hearing citing the good cause reason for failure to appear.

 In-person hearings are conducted at the Travis Central Appraisal District office located at 850 E Anderson Lane.
 The hearing letter you receive will have specific instructions regarding the location of your hearing.